Shubin123/vul/readme.md

 You must have clang and the ability to use make.
 Right now the libraries used for this project is dynamically linked.

 1. xcode-select --install
+2. install vulkan sdk, brew install glfw, brew install cglm
-2. make test
+3. make test
-3. Enjoy!

 # TODOs
 - spawn multiple objects
-- add token seperator and comment remover for the whitespaceremover
 - bundle the app for macos
 - manage more data with structs
 - use said structs in functions for multiple returns (ex createIndexBuffer no longer needs to be void)
 - refactor into multiple files
+- verify shipping/building instructions on seperate machine/vm